Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Global behaviour of order parameter

-Fig.4(a) shows the global phase diagram in the $\lambda - E_0$ plane, highlighting both the long time state and the rough dynamical regimes.
+Fig.4(a) shows the global phase diagram in the $\lambda - E_0$ plane, highlighting both the long time state and the dynamical regimes.
 It is based on analysis of the kind shown in Fig.3, now carried out for several $\lambda$.
-The bottom right region corresponds to surviving CO, while the top left corresponds to a state with CO destroyed in response to the pulse.
-In the ordered region regime I-A corresponds to the weak oscillatory suppression defined earlier, while I-B corresponds to strong suppression and revival.
-Regime II is charge disordered, where the dynamics is of monotonic suppression, and is separated from regime I-B by a nonequilibrium phase transition.
-A true phase transition, with $S_{\bf Q}(t \rightarrow \infty) \rightarrow 0$, as $E_0$ tends to some $E_0^c$, can be seen only as $L \rightarrow \infty$ and $t_{max} \rightarrow \infty$.
+The blue region corresponds to surviving CO, while the red region corresponds to a state with CO destroyed in response to the pulse.
+In the ordered region, dark blue (WOS) corresponds to the weak oscillatory suppression defined earlier, while light blue (SSR) corresponds to strong suppression and revival.
+Red region (MO) is charge disordered, where the dynamics is of monotonic suppression, and is separated from the ordered regime by the nonequilibrium phase transition.
+A true phase transition, with $\vert x_{\bf Q}(t \rightarrow \infty)\vert \rightarrow 0$, as $E_0$ tends to some $E_0^c$, can be seen only as $L \rightarrow \infty$ and $t_{max} \rightarrow \infty$.
 The boundary in Fig.4(a) is drawn via extrapolation of $L$ dependent data at a few sizes, $12 \times 12$ to $20 \times 20$.

-Fig.4(b) shows the time dependence of $S^x_{\bf Q}$ at $\lambda=0.38$ for different $E_0$.
-From the dynamics we classify the temporal regimes as (a)~transient state: weak suppression with a decay in $S_{\bf{Q}}^x(t)$, (b)~steady state: after initial decay the $S_{\bf{Q}}^x(t)$ flattens out, and (c)~CO Revival: loss and slow revival of $S_{\bf{Q}}^x(t)$.
+Fig.4(b) shows the phase diagram in terms of $\lambda$ and the energy absorbed.
+We make a rough estimate of the transition line (dotted) using a electronic temperature model introduced later (Section VI).
+Briefly, the excess energy $\Delta\mathcal{E}$ associated with population transfer to the upper-level destroys the double well structure in $x_{\bf Q}$ at $\Delta\mathcal{E}\sim\Delta\mathcal{E}_c$.
+We estimate this value in the following way: We assume a finite electronic temperature $T_{el}$ and using a uniform distortion in ${\bf Q}$-mode we calculate the effective potential by evaluating the eigen values $\epsilon_n$,